jsspen/zola-jsspen.github.io/content/projects/code/search.md

 +++
 title = "search automation"
-description = "A CLI program to handle audio conversion of video files with FFMPEG"
+description = "Automating the boring stuff"
 +++

-# Automated Searching with the DuckDuckGo API
+# Automating the Boring Stuff

+**Ingredients:** JavaScript, Browser Userscripting, Python, Excel

 Job hunting can be a real slog but sometimes 5 minutes of code can provide a simple solution to at least a little bit of the work.
-Here's an example and an explanation of my thought process at the time.
+Here's an example.
+This isn't anything particularly complex but I've included it here as it's an example of how I've been approaching things lately and my thought process at the time of problem solving.

+## Manipulating the Web with Userscripts

 I came across a list of remote-friendly companies and I thought it would be a good idea to make my way down the list checking for openings.